juanmacar/wedding-app-backend/README.md

 # Wedding Invitation App API

-A serverless API built with AWS Lambda and MongoDB to manage wedding guest RSVPs.
-This API allows you to create, retrieve, and update guest RSVPs for a wedding event.
+A serverless API built with AWS Lambda and MongoDB to manage wedding invitations.
+This API allows you to create, retrieve, and update guest RSVPs for a wedding event, confirm if they'll use the lodging provided, and manage transportation reservations.

 ## Architecture